-Date Received Petition Text (Prayer) No. of Petitioner s Status Responsible Officer Response 14/11/18 A joint letter was received from five Springvale residents regarding safety concerns at Mary Street, Springvale. ഹ Completed Letter to petitioner 28 November 2018.
+Petitioner s Olatica responsible Officel response A joint letter was received from five Springvale residents regarding safety concerns at Mary Street, Springvale.
 Many of the issues we constantly face however is due to the public access the open laneway shared with our driveway causes.
 This gives an easy opportunity for people to walk down and try to get into our cars and homes.
-Unfortunately, while most of the residents have installed safety roller dors/Crimsafe atc. or mines are still constantly occurring.
-The only other action that can be taken (le.
-Contacting the police) are usually a reactive response and we are hoping to be proactive in reducing these incidents.
+Unfortunately, while most of the residents have installed safety roller doors/Crimsafe etc. crimes are still constantly occurring.
+The only other action that can be taken (ie. Contacting the police) are usually a reactive response and we are hoping to be proactive in reducing these incidents.
 We would therefore like to ask for the Council's permission to construct a fence at the rear of the property, which would block the traffic coming through the laneway.
-We have agreed that we are willing to organise this and pay the full cost to have this installed, as we appreciate this is not included in the Council's budget.
+We have agreed that we are willing to organise this and pay the full cost to have this installed, as we appreciate this is not included in the Council's budget. ശ Completed Letter to petitioner 28 November 2018.
+It letter was received from five Springvale residents regarding safety sens at Mary Street, Springvale. of the issues we constantly face however is due to the public as the open laneway shared with our driveway causes.
+This gives an opportunity for people to walk down and try to get into our cars and is.
+Unfortunately, while most of the residents have installed safety doors/Crimsafe etc. crimes are still constantly occurring.
+The only action that can be taken (ie. Contacting the police) are usually a ver response and we are hoping to be proactive in reducing these suts. ould therefore like to ask for the Council's permission to construct a at the rear of the property, which would block the traffic coming gh the laneway.
+We have agreed that we are willing to organise this ay the full cost to have this installed, as we appreciate this is not led in the Council's budget. w io